elves/elvish/NEXT-RELEASE.md

 -   The `-source` command is now deprecated.
 Use `eval` instead.

+-   The undocumented `esleep` command is now deprecated.
+Use `sleep` instead.

 The following deprecated features trigger a warning when the code is evaluated:

 -   Using `:` in slice indicies is deprecated.
 Use `..` instead.